Thie1e/cutpointr/README.md

 A simulation demonstrates more clearly that setting `use_midpoints = TRUE` avoids biasing the cutpoints.
 To simulate the bias of the metric functions, the predictor values of both classes were drawn from normal distributions with constant standard deviations of 10, a constant mean of the negative class of 100 and higher mean values of the positive class that are selected in such a way that optimal Youden-Index values of 0.2, 0.4, 0.6, and 0.8 result in the population.
 Samples of 9 different sizes were drawn and the cutpoints that maximize the Youden-Index were estimated.
 The simulation was repeated 10000 times.
 As can be seen by the mean error, `use_midpoints = TRUE` eliminates the bias that is introduced by otherwise selecting the value of an observation as the optimal cutpoint.
 If `direction = ">="`, as in this case, the observation that represents the optimal cutpoint is the highest possible cutpoint that leads to the optimal metric value and thus the biases are positive.
 The methods `oc_youden_normal` and `oc_youden_kernel` are always unbiased, as they don't select a cutpoint based on the ROC-curve or the function of metric values per cutpoint.

+    #> Warning: Detecting old grouped_df format, replacing `vars` attribute by
+    #> `groups`

 ![](README-unnamed-chunk-30-1.png)

 Finding all cutpoints with acceptable performance
 -------------------------------------------------

-By default, most packages only return the "best" cutpoint and disregard other cutpoints with quite similar performance, even if the performance differences are miniscule. **cutpointr** makes this process more explicit via the `tol_metric` argument.
-For example, if all cupoints are of interest that are achieve at least an accuracy within `0.05` of the optimally achievable accuracy, `tol_metric` can be set to `0.05` and also those cutpoints will be returned.
+By default, most packages only return the "best" cutpoint and disregard other cutpoints with quite similar performance, even if the performance differences are minuscule. **cutpointr** makes this process more explicit via the `tol_metric` argument.
+For example, if all cutpoints are of interest that achieve at least an accuracy within `0.05` of the optimally achievable accuracy, `tol_metric` can be set to `0.05` and also those cutpoints will be returned.

 In the case of the `suicide` data and when maximizing the sum of sensitivity and specificity, empirically the cutpoints 2 and 3 lead to quite similar performances.
 If `tol_metric` is set to `0.05`, both will be returned.